Urethane Bowling Balls: Why, When and How…

 When to Use a Urethane Bowling Ball?

-The ball will be able to move according to your throwing mindset, whether you want to score a spare with a straight throw or a strike with a hooked or curved throw.
-This way, you will be able to achieve maximum controllability and score the points you want.
+The ball’s movement will align with your throwing strategy, whether you’re aiming for a spare with a straight throw or a strike with a hooked or curved throw.
+This allows you to maximize control and achieve the scores you’re aiming for.

 The longevity of a bowling ball, on average, depends upon the material of the coverstock.
-A plastic bowling ball is less durable than a urethane bowling ball and would last less long.
+A plastic bowling ball is less durable than a urethane bowling ball and lasts less long.

-Read our article on the plastic bowling balls here: Plastic Bowling Balls – When to use it.
+Read our article on plastic bowling balls here: Plastic Bowling Balls – When to Use it.

-According to research, a urethane bowling ball would last from around 5 to 10 years, depending upon the ball’s maintenance and usage.
+According to research, a urethane bowling ball last 5 to 10 years, depending upon the ball’s maintenance and usage.
 That translates to roughly 250 to 300 games.
 This shows that urethane bowling balls are some of the most durable coverstock material bowling balls on the market.

 Cleaning a Urethane Bowling Ball

 Maintaining a urethane bowling ball is incredibly important if you want your ball to last as long as possible.
 Otherwise, it will not stay good for throwing for more than 5 years.
-Here is a step-by-step guide you can keep your bowling ball clean and well maintained for long life.
+Here is a step-by-step guide to keep your bowling ball clean and well-maintained for a long time.

 Step 1: Applying Oil Cleaner

-Urethane bowling balls might not absorb oil, but they have oil on their surface after multiple throws on an oily bowling lane.
-To clean the bowling ball thoroughly, you first need to remove the oil from the bowling ball surface.
+Urethane bowling balls might not absorb oil, but they have fat on their surface after multiple throws on an oily bowling lane.
+Thoroughly clean the bowling ball; first, remove the oil from the surface.
 For that, apply a high-quality oil cleaner to the ball surface.

 Step 2: Put alcohol on a towel.

-The next step is to take a clean towel and put alcohol on the towel to moisten it for rubbing.
+The next step is to take a clean towel and put alcohol to moisten it for rubbing.
 Make sure you do not put too much alcohol on the piece of cloth.
 Only a small amount will be enough for the cleaning process.

 Step 3: Rub the Towel on the Bowling Ball

-To remove the oil effectively, you will take the alcohol-moistened towel and rub it on the surface of the bowling ball.
+To remove the oil effectively, rub the alcohol-moistened towel on the bowling ball’s surface.
 The urethane bowling ball will not get scratches and marks on the surface, and all the oil residue will come off without a problem.
 Now your urethane bowling ball is squeaky clean.

 Step 4: Keep the ball in a clean spot

-Once you have cleaned the urethane bowling ball, make sure you place it in the right spot.
+Once you have cleaned the urethane bowling ball, please place it in the right spot.
 It can be your bowling bag or the bowling rack in your home or entertainment center.
-Just make sure the airflow in the place is good and there is not a lot of dust or debris around the bowling ball.
+Juensureure the airflow in the place is g, and there is not a lot of dust or debris around the bowling ball.

 Step 5: Clean the ball regularly

 Another essential thing that you must always do is clean the ball regularly.
-Cleaning the urethane bowling ball, you own regularly is essential for the bowling ball maintenance process.
-It would help if you made sure that the ball is well cleaned and is not in a state where it has not been cleaned in ages.
+Cleaning the urethane bowling ball you own periodically is critical for the bowling ball maintenance process.
+It would help if you ensure that the ball is well-cleaned ais not in a state where it has not been cleaned in ages.

 Check out our in-depth article on maintenance: How to clean a bowling ball – Do it yourself.